mykelalvis/FT/Traveller/WORKING/Mongoose/MGP40073 Third Imperium.md

 within Imperial space.
 All of the institutes were ordered to cease operations and training programs immediately.
-The hysteria carried over the border into the Solomani Autonomous Region where a similar anti- psionic pogrom took place.
+The hysteria carried over the border into the Solomani Autonomous Region where a similar anti-psionic pogrom took place.
 By 826, all of the institutes had their charters revoked and practicing psions were forced underground.